Back to Member Resources Portal

 Mission Statement:

-The IARR Mentoring Program is designed to serve as an informal forum for graduate students and early career professionals (mentees) to develop a dialogue with more senior scholars in the field (mentors).
+The IARR Mentoring Program serves as an informal forum for graduate students and early career professionals (mentees) to develop a dialogue with more senior scholars in the field (mentors).
 By connecting graduate students and early career professionals with established scholars in the field, the program aims to provide mentees with helpful advice related to their professional development, which can aid mentees in making progress toward their career goals.
 Mentors will also benefit by contributing to the development and success of the new generation of relationship scholars, thereby promoting growth in the field.
 Mentorship is expected to last approximately one year.

 Target Mentees and Mentors: